COVESA/dlt-daemon/doc/dlt_design_specification.md

 ### DLT daemon: Control message handling

 If the DLT daemon receives a control message request from a DLT client, it handles it in the following way.
 First the service id of the message is detected, and if it is no injection message, the following things occur:

 - DLT_SERVICE_ID_SET_LOG_LEVEL
   - Check if received log level is other then already set log level.
 If yes:
     - Store new log level to local array.
     - Send new log level to DLT user library for this context.
 Therefore, the DLT_USER_MESSAGE_LOG_LEVEL is used.
+Note that the DLT would take the log level of Logstorage as the highest priority.
+So even if log level is changed from client, it will be overwritten by Logstorage definition.
   - Send DLT control response to DLT client, with status of operation.
 - DLT_SERVICE_ID_SET_TRACE_STATUS
   - Check if received trace status is other then already set trace status.
 If yes:
     - Store new trace status to local array.
     - Send new trace status to DLT user library for this context.
 Therefore, the DLT_USER_MESSAGE_LOG_LEVEL is used.
   - Send DLT control response to DLT client, with status of operation.
 - DLT_SERVICE_ID_GET_LOG_INFO
   - Create answer message for DLT control response.
 All kinds of requests are supported: